 - What’s the best way to integrate this?

 - How do I do this securely?

 The solution?
-With an automated workflow that incorporates online forms and is used by these outside providers, you can capture and record relevant biographical and diversity data at either a firm or timekeeper level to allow your internal users to easily see whether or not a diversity metric has been met.
+With an automated diversity review workflow that incorporates online forms and is used by these outside providers, you can capture and record relevant biographical and diversity data at either a firm or timekeeper level to allow your internal users to easily see whether or not a diversity metric has been met.